FabricFabricHarness

 };

-If Cloudflare Sandbox isn't configured, the Worker falls back to Fabric's empty sandbox.
+If Cloudflare sandboxing isn't configured, the Worker falls back to Fabric's empty sandbox.

 How it maps to Fabric primitives